white-label-loyalty/test-devops/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## Submitting your code
+Please send a zip archive containing your code (without the node_modules directory) to webb at whitelabel-loyalty dot com.